port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/installation-methods/argocd.md

 </details>
 <br/>

-Done! the exporter will begin creating and updating objects from your Kubernetes cluster as Port entities shortly.
+Done!
+The exporter will begin creating and updating objects from your Kubernetes cluster as Port entities shortly.

 ## Updating exporter configuration

-In order to **update** the `config.yml` file deployed on your Kubernetes cluster, simply commit changes to your `values.yaml` file in `argocd/port-k8s-exporter/values.yaml`.
+In order to **update** the `config.yml` file deployed on your Kubernetes cluster, simply commit changes to your `values.yaml` file in `argocd/my-port-k8s-exporter/values.yaml`.

 ArgoCD will synchronize your new configuration to the ConfigMap